 The Interstate 80 (I-80) East Widening project proposes to widen I-80 from two to three lanes in each direction for 13 miles, from the Vista Boulevard interchange to the USA Parkway interchange in Northern Nevada.
-The project would include safety improvements, such as constructing standard twelve-footwide outside shoulders throughout the project and widening the inside shoulders (as allowed by project constraints).
-The project will also replace functionally obsolete structures and improve interchange geometries and ramp termini configurations at the Vista, Lockwood, Mustang, and Patrick interchanges.
+The project would include much needed safety improvements, such as constructing standard twelve-foot-wide outside shoulders and ten-foot inside shoulders throughout.
+It will also replace functionally obsolete structures and improve interchange geometries and ramp termini configurations at the Vista, Lockwood, Mustang, and Patrick interchanges.
+The project is currently in the preliminary engineering and National Environmental Policy Act (NEPA) clearance phase.